Capital Gains Tax Rates and Rules for 2025

 What Is Capital Gains Tax?

-Capital gains taxes are the taxes you pay on any profits you make from selling investments, like stocks, bonds, properties, cars, or businesses.
-The tax isn’t applied for owning these assets — it only hits when you profit from selling them.
+Capital gains are the profits you make from selling investments, like stocks, bonds, properties, and so on.
+Capital gains tax doesn’t apply when you simply own these assets — it only hits when you profit from selling them.

-It’s important for beginner investors to understand that a number of factors can affect their capital gains tax rate: how long they hold onto an investment, which asset they’re selling, the amount of their annual income, as well as their marital status.
+In addition, other factors can affect an investor’s capital gains tax rate, including: which asset they’re selling, their annual income, as well as their marital status.

 Capital Gains Tax Rates Today